-- · Sole proprietorship and partnership - Incorporation of local company (private or public limited company) - Foreign company (via branch office, regional office, operational headquarters or OHQ)
+- · Sole proprietorship and partnership - Incorporation of local company(private or public limited company) - · Foreign company (via branch office and regional office)

 Sole proprietorship and partnership

 Sole proprietorship is the simplest form of business in terms of registration and formulation.
 A partnership, on the other hand, consists of not less than two and not more than 20 partners.
 In a partnership, partners are jointly and severally liable for the debts and obligations of the partnership.
 Formal partnership deeds may be drawn up, setting out the rights and obligations made of each partner, but a formal deed is not obligatory.